Double-loop randomized quasi-Monte Carlo estimator for nested integration: Brief overview of Monte Carlo and randomized quasi-Monte Carlo integration

 and the shortened notation is

-The applications of rQMC methods in practice often involve integrands with an unbounded Hardy--Krause variation.
+The applications of rQMC methods in practice often involve integrands with an unbounded Hardy--Krause variation, e.g., the logarithm.
 Thus, a modified version of \cite[Thm.~5.7]{Owe06} is presented, providing an error bound for integrands that do not increase too rapidly as their argument approaches the boundary of the integration domain.
 A recent work~\cite{Liu23} derived a nonasymptotic error bound to account for the fact that optimal rQMC rates are typically not observed for a finite $M$ because of the log term in \eqref{eq:star.discrepancy} and also provides a minor correction to~\cite{Owe06}.
-Here, we carefully track constant terms appearing in these error estimates, which will allow for the analysis of integral approximations nested in other integral approximations \eqref{eq:dlqmc}. \begin{asu}[Boundary growth condition] Let $\bs{x}^{(m)}\sim\cl{U}\left([0,1]^d\right)$, where $1\leq m\leq M$, be from a randomized low-discrepancy sequence with one randomization such that $\bb{E}[D^{\ast}(\bs{x}^{(1)},\ldots,\bs{x}^{(M)})]\leq C_{\epsilon,d}M^{-1+\epsilon}$ for all $\epsilon>0$, where $C_{\epsilon,d}>0$ is independent of $M$, and $C_{\epsilon,d}\to\infty$ as $\epsilon\to 0$.
-Furthermore, let $\varphi:[0,1]^d\to\bb{R}$, such that
+Here, we carefully track constant terms appearing in these error estimates, which allows for the analysis of integral approximations nested in other integral approximations \eqref{eq:dlqmc}. \begin{asu}[Boundary growth condition] Let $\bs{x}^{(m)}\sim\cl{U}\left([0,1]^d\right)$, where $1\leq m\leq M$, be from a randomized low-discrepancy sequence with one randomization such that $\bb{E}[D^{\ast}(\bs{x}^{(1)},\ldots,\bs{x}^{(M)})]\leq C_{\epsilon,d}M^{-1+\epsilon}$ for all $\epsilon>0$, where $C_{\epsilon,d}>0$ is independent of $M$, and $C_{\epsilon,d}\to\infty$ as $\epsilon\to 0$.
+Furthermore, let $\varphi:[0,1]^d\to\bb{R}$ and assume that there exists $0<b<\infty$ and $A_i>0$ for $1\leq i\leq d$, where $\max_{i}A_i<1/2$, such that